Homeschooling is no longer only kids in the home being taught by their mom or dad.

-“Good Morning America” is appearing at the brand new faces of homeschooling in a two-part series headed by Jessica Mendoza, an ESPN analyst and Olympic medalist who homeschools her eight-year-old son.
+“Good Morning America” is appearing with the brand new faces of homeschooling in a two-part series headed by Jessica Mendoza, an ESPN analyst and Olympic medalist who homeschools her eight-year-old son.

 That increase leveled off in 2016, when roughly 1.7 million pupils, ages 5 to 17, were anticipated to be homeschooled in the U.S. alone.